gonzalodenari/water-jug-riddle/README.md

 - water-jug-core: Please visit the following link for more info: https://github.com/gonzalodenari/water-jug-riddle-core

 ## Requirements
-In order to build and run the application, make sure to have Docker version 17.03 or greater.
+In order to build and run the application, make sure to have Docker version 17.03 or greater installed on your local machine.

 If not please visit https://www.docker.com